DaisyGAN/DaisyGANv2/README.md

 The network only recognises words of up to 16 characters and each sentence can only have 16 words maximum.

-Unfortunately, the performance of this network was still particularly poor.
+Unfortunately, the performance of this network was still particularly poor, however notably better than the original.

 ## Example Usage
 - ```./cfdgan retrain``` - You want to start off by training the network from the provided dataset.